Marqueston Huff: Tennessee Titans

 Huff was selected by the Tennessee Titans in the fourth round (122nd overall) of the 2014 NFL draft.
 One of the reasons the Titans selected Huff is because he is versatile, and can play at either the safety position or at cornerback.
 In Week 14, Huff recorded his first interception against Eli Manning and the New York Giants, which he returned for a 23-yard touchdown.
 He appeared in 14 games, collecting 18 tackles, one sack, one interception (returned for a touchdown) and 2 passes defensed.

 In 2015, he appeared in 16 games, making 15 tackles and 2 passes defensed On September 2, Huff was released by the Titans as part of final roster cuts.

 Jacksonville Jaguars

 The Jacksonville Jaguars claimed Huff off waivers on September 4, 2016.
-He was released by the team on September 13, 2016 and was signed to the team's practice squad the next day.
+He was released by the team on September 13, and was re-signed to the team's practice squad the next day.